 Coronary artery calcium screening

 Coronary artery calcium scoring, also referred to as a coronary calcium scan, uses computed tomography (CT) to look for calcium deposits, called calcifications, within the coronary arteries.

 Arteries, which supply blood to the heart, do not normally contain any calcium.
-The calcium is a sign of coronary artery disease (CAD), also known as atherosclerosis, which has calcified over a period of years.
+The calcium is a sign of coronary artery disease (CAD), also known as atherosclerosis.

 University Heart specialists may suggest calcium scoring if you have CAD risk factors, such as:

 Results of the diagnostic scan may prompt you to make lifestyle changes, such as quitting smoking, getting more exercise, and eating healthier, to prevent CAD or slow its progress.
 Doctors also may make treatment choices or order additional tests based on the scan results.

 University Heart offers many quick and painless screening tests to help doctors determine a patient’s cardiac condition.
 Among the more common are electrocardiograms (ECG or EKG), a simple test that produces a graph representing the heart’s immediate electrical activity for a few seconds.
 We also offer ambulatory monitoring that continuously measures impulses for 24 hours, allowing doctors to see how the heart reacts to activities such as sleep or exercise.